jiwonmik/SMILE-Question-Prompter/README.md

 ## ✨ Features

+Enter `keywords` that should be included in the `questions`, and then enter your question.
+Then, check if your question is a valid one.

-- API will check similarity between your every word from question sentence and keywords by its [word-vector from spacy](https://spacy.io/api/lexeme#similarity).
+- If you click ✅ **check with spaCy**, API will get similarity between every word from question sentence and keywords by its [word-vector from spacy](https://spacy.io/api/lexeme#similarity), and chekc if your question is a valid question.
+- If you click ✅ **check with [OpenAI](https://openai.com/blog/openai-api)**, API will ask OpenAI model `"gpt-3.5-turbo"` if your question is a valid question.

 ## Setup